DevotionZhu/ppoRobotPath/README.md

 Notice:
 This repository is the codes for my recent paper: **Real-time Motion Planning for Robotic Teleoperation Using Dynamic-goal Deep Reinforcement Learning** which is submitted for **ICRA 2019**

-This code employs an state-of-the-art deep reinforcement learning approach, Proximal Policy Optimization (PPO) introduced by OpenAI, for online trajectory generation of industrial robotic arms.
-Pybullet environment is used for simulation.
+This code employs an state-of-the-art deep reinforcement learning approach, Proximal Policy Optimization (PPO), for online trajectory generation of industrial robotic arms.
+We also introduced the RobotPath simulation environment for kinematic and collision simulation of industrial robots.

 ## Simulation results: